SO YOU HAVE SOME QUESTIONS

 FAQ: What’s your method of delivery?
 How long does delivery take? how many images will i receive?

 I deliver all galleries via an online gallery.
-I currently do not offer printing services but I recommend that you take your portraits to a professional photo lab like White House Custom Color (based in Minneapolis) or Artifact Uprising.
-You do receive a wedding preview gallery ahead of full delivery which will include your entire family portrait section.
+You receive wedding previews ahead of full delivery which includes your entire family portrait section.
 Wedding galleries take 8-10 weeks to return after your wedding date.
 Smaller sessions (engagements, anniversaries, boudoir) do not include previews and are returned 4 weeks after our shoot date.
 All images are high-resolution, ready to print, and delivered in color and BW.
-I do not set image count limits - please inquire to see full galleries.
+I do not set image count limits.

 A bride and groom touch foreheads, while turned away from the camera.
 The bride is wearing an heirloom veil and the groom's hand is on her lower back.
 This photo is black and white.